UAVTracking/UAVTrackingProtocol/draft/README.md

 either be used by UAV, by add-on modules attached to a UAV, by the UAV ground station or by ground receivers and relays.

+Although radio specifications are described, this protocol may be used to transfert indentification data through mobile network or any other IOT network.

 ## License